Indie Coffee Shops to Perch & Work

 Gaslight2385 N. Milwaukee Ave., Logan Square

-From the mason jar-topped wood tables (huge—so feel free to spread out), to the distressed floors, to the taxidermied deer head on the wall, there’s a distinct rustic flavor to this Logan Square café.
+From the Mason jar–topped wood tables (huge—so feel free to spread out), to the distressed floors, to the taxidermied deer head on the wall, there’s a distinct rustic flavor to this Logan Square café.
 Unlike many spots that can easily coast on the quality of their coffee alone, the food offering here—simple, delicious breakfast, toasts, and sandwiches—can also hold its own.

 Intelligentsia1609 W. Division, Wicker Park | 773.516.5833

 Chicago-based Intelligentsia ushered in a new wave of gourmet coffee shops, the kind where responsibly sourced and expertly roasted coffee is prepared using methods that, though time-consuming, result in a pretty perfect cup.
-As a rule, all outposts are aesthetically unique (five others are scattered in Old Town, Broadway, Millennium Park, Logan Square, and The Loop), offer free Wifi, and loads of seating options.
+As a rule, all outposts are aesthetically unique (five others are scattered in Old Town, Broadway, Millennium Park, Logan Square, and The Loop), offer free Wi-Fi, and have loads of seating options.
 Plus, you kind of have to love the theme-dressed baristas.